Garrett Eckbo: Professional work and philosophy

 He received numerous awards, including UC Berkeley's College of Environmental Design Distinguished Alumnus of 1998, the American Society of Landscape Architects Medal of Honor in 1975, the Architectural League of New York's gold medal in 1950 and the American Institute of Architect's merit award in 1953.
 In 1970, he won an American Society of Landscape Architects' merit award for Lodi Park in New Delhi, India.

 "Art emotionalizes the intellect.
 Science intellectualizes the emotions.
 Together, they bring order to nature and freedom to man," he wrote in his 1969 book, The Landscape We See.

 "Today, one finds the center of city or town only by the increasing height of buildings, the increasing clamor of lights and signs, and the increasing congestion of traffic," he wrote.
 "We still build temples and palaces and many other splendid structures, but they are lost in the modern urban jungle."

 "Over the years I've done a lot of flying across the country," he said in an interview to Martin Filler of the New York Times, "and from an airplane it looks as if nobody knew what they were doing or where they were building.
 There's a near total absence of physical community in America today, no sequence of qualitative connections and experiences.
 What we landscape architects are about is to try to bring some intelligence to that pattern."

-Mr. Eckbo's great success in doing just that is evident in the more than 1,000 highly varied schemes he produced for clients ranging from migrant farm workers in California's Central Valley to Gary Cooper in Beverly Hills.
-But despite his important role in creating a distinctive new style of American landscape design during the expansive postwar years, when his lively, innovative gardens were the horticultural equivalents of the architecture and furniture of Charles and Ray Eames, Mr. Eckbo is still not as widely known outside certain practical and academic architectural and landscape circles, although his students and colleagues bear testament to his teachings and humanity.
+Eckbo produced more than 1,000 varied schemes for clients ranging from migrant farm workers in California's Central Valley to celebrities such as Gary Cooper in Beverly Hills.
+But despite his role in creating a new style of American landscape design during the postwar years, Mr. Eckbo is still not as widely known outside certain practical and academic architectural and landscape circles.

 Other books by Eckbo include Landscape for Living and Urban Landscape Design.

 Linda Jewell, professor of landscape architecture at the University of California, Berkeley, where Eckbo taught said Eckbo's books always contained numerous illustrations of his observations and theoretical positions.
 Some of the illustrations reflected actual projects, others were proposals that Eckbo thought should be real, she said.

 "He was always an advocate for the underclass," she said.
 "Everything he did had a social agenda behind it."